AlliedCrowds/styleguide/sass/README.md

 height: 10px
 ```

-Do not use IDs.

 Prefer dashes over camelCasing when naming classes.

 Use hex colour codes `#000`.
-SASS’ `rgba()` function is overloaded to accept hex colours as a param, e.g., `rgba(#000, .5)`.
+SASS’s `rgba()` function is overloaded to accept hex colours as a param, e.g., `rgba(#000, .5)`.

 Avoid specifying units for zero values, e.g., `margin: 0;` instead of `margin: 0px;`.

-Strive to limit use of shorthand declarations to instances where you must explicitly set all the available values.
+Limit use of shorthand declarations to instances where you must explicitly set all the available values.
 This greatly improves readability of code.

 Always use double quotes.
 Always wrap strings.
 Including font names.
 Do not wrap CSS identifiers in quotes (such as `initial` or `sans-serif`).
 URLs should also be quoted.